-Six modules (Fundamental Debates in Cognitive Science, Computational Approaches to Mind, Case Studies in Computational Modelling, Introduction to MatLab Programming, Cognitive Affective and Social Neuroscience, and Sensorimotor Processes) feature lecturing as well as guided discussion led by one member of academic staff.
+Six modules (Philosophy of Mind and Cognitive Science, Computational Approaches to Mind, Case Studies in Computational Modelling, I Principles of Programming, Cognitive Affective and Social Neuroscience, and Sensorimotor Processes) feature lecturing as well as guided discussion led by one member of academic staff.
 Students are encouraged to also contribute to the discussion.
 This provides students with an opportunity to raise questions about specific issues or debates within the area and to understand the motivation for different computational methods when addressing different aspects of cognitive processing.